 The Leeds Blood Pressure Wise campaign will last for two years and it is expected that 2,400 blood pressure checks will be completed at the six participating pharmacies.

-(1) Cardiovascular disease data and analysis: guide for health professionals: https://www.gov.uk/guidance/cardiovascular-disease-data-and-analysis-a-guide-for-health-professionals
+(1) Cardiovascular disease data and analysis: guide for health professionals can be viewed here: https://www.gov.uk/guidance/cardiovascular-disease-data-and-analysis-a-guide-for-health-professionals

 (2) To be eligible for the free blood pressure check patients must:

 - Be over 35 (NB.
 We are targeting over 35s but we will not exclude under 35s)

 - Have no long-term health conditions that involve an annual blood pressure check (e.g. heart disease, diabetes)

 - Not be pregnant

 - Not have had a blood pressure check at a GP practice in the last 12 months

 - Not have been diagnosed with high blood pressure